isomerpages/np-infosite/pages/Frequently Asked Questions.md

 <p>The setup.exe<em> </em>program allows you to register your notebook.
 After
 registering, you can view the software required for your course along with the installation guides.
-As such, you do not have to download multiple installers from various sites as everything will be embedded within the program for your convenience.</p>
+As such, you do not have to download multiple installers from various sites as everything is embedded within the program for your convenience.</p>
 <p></p>
 <h3><strong>3.
 What is NPNet password?</strong></h3>
 <p>The NPNet password mentioned on the software guides refer to the Course